+My name is Gordon Choi.
 I’ve practically reviewed and/or implemented 100+ Google Analytics accounts for different websites.
-I have written the Analytics Book (which is mainly about how to use Google Analytics and its technical setup), and am sharing the entire book’s content on my website.
+I’ve written a Google Analytics Book, “Gordon Choi’s Analytics Book”, which is mainly about how to use Google Analytics and its technical setup.
+I’m sharing the entire book’s content on my website.

 As the most commonly used web analytics tool, we often hear people asked “How to use Google Analytics for websites?”

 To further break it down, these are the questions:

 Hopefully, the above questions can be answered by this Google Analytics Book.